Spofibo/terraform-aws-ses-iam-cloudflare-dns/README.md

 # Terraform module for AWS SES and IAM user configuration
-This terraform module creates an SES Domain Identity, an IAM user with its proper policy to interact with SES, and access keys to programmatically access it.
+Creates an SES Domain Identity, an IAM user with its proper policy to interact with SES, and access keys for programmatic access.
+Cloudflare it's used to validate the domain authenticity.

 Example usage of this module is to enact the necessary configuration for the Mailster plugin on WordPress.